-Dare to Care is the HIV/AIDS program of Mustard Seed Communities that was established out of the great need to provide care to abandoned or orphaned HIV/AIDS-infected children in Jamaica.
+Dare to Care is the HIV program of Mustard Seed Communities that was established out of the great need to provide care to abandoned or orphaned HIV-infected children in Jamaica.
 Dare to Care's first official home was established in 2000 and the Jamaica Dare to Care program now encompasses three homes throughout Kingston.
-MSC expanded Dare to Care to Zimbabwe to help address a growing population of children orphaned as a result of HIV/AIDS.
+MSC expanded Dare to Care to Zimbabwe to help address a growing population of children orphaned as a result of HIV.

 Philosophy of Care